pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/bind.rst

  2. Send a request to the consumer to remove the binding.
 The ID of the request to the consumer is returned via the spawned_tasks field of the :ref:`call_report`.

+If the notify_agent parameter was set to false when the binding was created, no request is sent to the consumer to remove the binding, so the binding is immediately deleted.

 | :method:`delete`
 | :path:`/v2/consumers/<consumer_id>/bindings/<repo_id>/<distributor_id>`
 | :permission:`delete`